 PS- Photographers should get over the phase of being fanboys.

-If you wish to consult professional photographers worldwide, we present to you the Kool Stories app.
-Download the app now to pose any Query and showcase your stunning photography skills to photographers worldwide.
+If you wish to consult professional photographers worldwide, we present to you Kool Stories.
+Download the online skill learning app now to pose any Query and showcase your stunning photography skills to photographers worldwide.

 Q1.
 Is a high megapixel camera better?